Weekly Brief, May 18, 2026

 -

-Source: https://isc.sans.edu/ -
+Source: https://www.cybersecuritydive.com/news/cisa-microsoft-connectwise-kev-update/818817/ -

-Source: https://www.federalregister.gov/
+Source: https://www.forbes.com/sites/daveywinder/2026/04/16/dangerous-microsoft-windows-update-warning-do-not-download/

 Security Community Trends (GitHub & Twitter/X)